The College Readiness Checklist for Sophomores, Juniors, and Seniors

 Brainstorming your first draft during the summer will set you up for success before senior year.
 Here are some tips for how to write a great personal statement or college essay.

 Sign up for the FAFSA

-The FAFSA opens in October, but over the summer, you can gather the necessary documents and register your FSA ID (username) and password.
+The FAFSA opens this year in December 2023, but over the summer, you can gather the necessary documents and register your FSA ID (username) and password.

 Learn more about financial aid